sinclairzx81/typebox/design/website/docs/overview/overview.md

 ## Script

-The Script creates Json Schema from TypeScript syntax.
+The Script creates JSON Schema from TypeScript syntax.

 ```typescript
 import Type from 'typebox'